 |Malaysia, Matriculation Program||2.33|

-A passing grade in Chemistry (Australian Year 12 equivalent) and English (Monash’s English language requirements apply).
-A passing grade in Biology and Mathematics (Australian Year 12 equivalent) is recommended.
+A passing grade in one of Biology, Chemistry or Higher Level Mathematics (Australian Year 12 or equivalent or higher) and English (Monash’s minimum English language requirements apply).

 - Application - RM100

 - Other countries - RM2,330